tajpure/hexo-editor/README.md

 # Hexo Editor
   Hexo Editor is a web editor for hexo blog platform.
 You can use it to edit, generate and deploy posts over the web.
 This editor will auto save your post to the server side by [TextSync](https://github.com/tajpure/TextSync).
-If you have any questions, the [Wiki](https://github.com/tajpure/hexo-editor/wiki) maybe can help you to figure out your questions.
+If you have any questions, the [Wiki](https://github.com/tajpure/hexo-editor/wiki) may be helpful.

 ## Requirements
 * Node.js > v5.9.1